ellysh/bash-programming-from-scratch/manuscript/BashScripting/conditional-statement.md

 * Do you need compound Boolean expressions?
 Use `if` when the answer is yes.

-There are two possible delimiters between case blocks:
+When you use the `case` statement, you can apply one of two possible delimiters between the code blocks:

 1. Two semicolons `;;`.
 2. Semicolons and ampersand `;&`.

 The ampersand delimiter is allowed in Bash, but it is not part of the POSIX standard.
-When Bash meets this delimiter, it executes the next block's code without checking its pattern.
+When Bash meets this delimiter, it executes the following code block without checking its pattern.
 It can be useful when you want to start executing an algorithm from a specific step.
-Also, you can avoid code duplication in some cases with the ampersand delimiter.
+Also, the ampersand delimiter allows you to avoid code duplication in some cases.

 Here is an example of a code duplication problem.
-We write a script that archives PDF documents and copies the resulting file.
-The script receives an option to choose the action to do.
+Suppose that you have the script that archives PDF documents and copies the resulting file.
+An input parameter of the script chooses an action to do.
 For example, the `-a` option means archiving and `-c` means copying.
-Suppose that the script always has to do the copying after archiving.
-In this case, we get code duplication.
+The script should always copy the archiving result.
+You get a code duplication in this case.

-Listing 3-14 shows the `case` statement where the `cp` call is duplicated.
+Listing 3-14 shows the archiving script.
+The `case` statement there has two `cp` calls that are the same.

 {caption: "Listing 3-14.
 The script for archiving and copying PDF documents", line-numbers: true, format: Bash}
 ![`copy-archiving-duplication.sh`](code/BashScripting/copy-archiving-duplication.sh)

-We can avoid code duplication by adding the `;&` separator between the `-a` and `-c` blocks.
+You can avoid code duplication by adding the `;&` separator between the `-a` and `-c` code blocks.
 Listing 3-15 shows the changed script.

 {caption: "Listing 3-15.
 The script for archiving and copying PDF documents", line-numbers: true, format: Bash}
 ![`copy-archiving.sh`](code/BashScripting/copy-archiving.sh)

-The `;&` delimiter is useful in some cases.
+The `;&` delimiter can help you in some cases.
 However, use it carefully.
-You can easily confuse the delimiters when reading.
-This way, you misread `;;` instead of `;&` and misunderstand the code.
+You can easily confuse the delimiters when reading the code.
+This way, you may misread `;;` instead of `;&` and misunderstand the `case` statement.

 ### Alternative to the Case Statement